-Installation can be either Secret Fix (though tongue) or Face Fix (through the face of the board) - see Figure 8, Fixing Styles.
+Installation can be either Secret Fix (though tongue) or Face Fix (through the face of the board).

-Figure 8 Fixing styles
+Fixing styles

 A combined nail and adhesive technique with secure deep drive wire brad can be used.
 Use a length of brad / nail to suit the product thickness.
 Some harder timber species may require pre-drilling with a finishing nail.
 Trial the application before installation.